drapadubok/chap/README.md

        }
     }

-As you can see, the parameter for group B is a lot higher, so we simulate that for group B, the probability for event `go_to_checkout` to happen is a lot higher.
+As you can see, the parameter for group B is a lot higher, so I simulate that for group B, the probability for event `go_to_checkout` to happen is a lot higher.

 Once this script finishes running, it will insert the data to Clickhouse `default.events` table.
 The events will look like this:
 ```json